swisschain/Hedger/docs/algorithm.md

 # Source data

-* subscribe to trades stream from internal account
+* subscribe to trades stream from an internal account
-* subscribe to market prices stream from external venues
+* subscribe to market prices stream from an external venues

 # Model